There is a confession I need to make.

 You don’t have to keep them in a designated travel documents wallet, but it does make you feel reassured and organised.
 Bonus points for a pretty designated travel documents wallet.

 Read the Safety Instructions.

-Knowledge is power.
 Travel is generally very safe, the chances of anything major going wrong are tiny.
 But feeling like you’d know what to do if something were to happen is reassuring.
 So read the safety card, check out the fire escape map on the back of the hotel door.
-At larger venues and events, know where the exits are.
-It takes seconds and its knowledge you’ll hopefully never need, but it’s good to know.
+Know where the exits are.
+It takes seconds and is knowledge you’ll hopefully never need, but it’s reassuring to know.

 Use Organised Tours & Transport

 There can be an element of snobbery around this one.
 Some people seem to believe that to really travel you need to figure out all things local, exclusively use public transport and be forever off the beaten track.
 I call bull on that theory.